Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: When importing a KVA file into a different video the times are now aligned by the time origins.
     Improved - General: Support sorting files by name, date or size in the explorer.
     Improved - General: Support navigating back, forth and up in the explorer.
-    Improved - General: Added commands to toggle drawings visibility.
+    Improved - General: Support toggling drawings visibility via a command.
-    Improved - Playback: Using a video filter no longer prevents the usage of the normal video controls and drawings tools.
+    Improved - Playback: Using a video filter no longer prevents the usage of the playback controls and drawings tools.
     Improved - Playback: Video filters are no longer deactivated when changing the working zone.
     Improved - Playback: Support rotation on single image files.
     Improved - Annotations: Support drag and drop between the keyframe list and the timeline to change keyframe time.